Meet the Board

 Cheree Moore: Board Member

-Cheree Moore was elected to the District 97 Board of Education on April 2, 2019.
-Her term on the board will expire in 2023.
+Cheree Moore was first elected to the District 97 Board of Education on April 2, 2019, and was re-elected on April 4, 2023.
+Her current term on the board will expire in 2027.

-Moore currently serves as a talent acquisition manager for Destiny Dental in Oak Park, which seeks to hire dental professionals to work in underserved communities around the country.
-Prior to that, Moore was the assistant director of engagement for the University of Illinois at Chicago, the associate director of development for Chicago Kent College of Law and a development associate for DePaul University.
+Moore currently serves as the People Operations Manager at the Inclusive Economy Lab at the University of Chicago.
+The Inclusive Economy Lab partners with policymakers, community-based organizations and others to generate rigorous evidence that leads to greater economic opportunity for communities harmed by disinvestment and segregation.
+She previously served as a talent acquisition manager for Destiny Dental in Oak Park, the assistant director of engagement for the University of Illinois at Chicago, the associate director of development for Chicago Kent College of Law and a development associate for DePaul University.

 Moore's professional background, coupled with her desire to aid and assist underrepresented communities, have led her to volunteer with organizations such as Heartland Alliance, Junior Achievements and Step Up Women's Network.
 She has also served as a commissioner for the Village of Oak Park's Community Relations Commission, and taken part in several local projects that are focused on strengthening equity and inclusion throughout the community.